Tikubonn/unico/README.md

 | `int put_bom_unicob_as_utf32le_manually (unicob *uniout)` | input a BOM to `unicob`. if `unicob` has no margin, this return a `UNICOB_NOT_ENOUGH_MEMORY`. on success this return `0`. |

 ## Automatic Functions
+those functions allocate memory automatically with `malloc`.
+but this library does not have GC, so you should release manually the unnecessary instance. if you want to make a temporary instance, you can use [Temporary Macros](#temporary-macros).

 ### unicos
 #### Basic Functions